matarina/pyrola.nvim/README.md

 - **Real-time REPL**: Execute code dynamically within Neovim, allowing for immediate feedback and interaction.
 - **Semantic Code Block Selection**: Effortlessly select and dispatch specific code blocks for evaluation, enhancing the coding workflow.
 - **Environment Variable Inspector**: Facilitate debugging by inspecting environment variables directly within the REPL.
-- **Rough Image Viewer**: Preview image outputs with a rough resolution, providing a quick visual reference without the need for external viewers.
+- **Image Viewer**: Preview image outputs with a high or rough resolution, providing a quick visual reference without the need for external viewers.
 - **Lightweight and Low-level**: Designed with efficiency in mind, `pyrola` integrates seamlessly into your existing workflow without unnecessary overhead.

 ## Installation